-Makers Empire is used by 15,000+ teachers in schools in over twenty countries around the world, including Australia, the USA, China, England, Ireland, Canada, Germany, Spain, the United Arab Emirates, Hong Kong, and Vietnam.
+Makers Empire is used by 17,000+ teachers in schools in over forty countries around the world, including Australia, the USA, China, England, Ireland, Canada, Germany, Spain, the United Arab Emirates, Hong Kong, and Vietnam.

 Makers Empire’s Global Design Program pairs together Makers Empire schools in different countries and challenges their students to work collaboratively to design solutions to real-world problems or needs.

 As the students work together to solve their design challenge and meet their learning goals, the students gain a new understanding of another country and culture and forge new friendships.

 “The learning that occurred from this project was invaluable and more than just curriculum-based.
 Whilst the students learned about livability from researching and designing parts of a city that adhere to Mercers Quality of Living Factors, they learned about what living and cities are like in China from first-person conversations and experiences – a far deeper intercultural understanding than they could possibly gain from textbooks and the internet.”

 Benefits of Participating in the Global Design Program

 - Student engagement – students love working on projects with other students